rawic/nbp-currency-app/README.md

   <img src="readme/app-screenshot.png" alt="NBP Currency App Screenshot" style="max-width: 100%;">
 </a>

-### Features
+### ✨ Features

-- Display the current exchange rates fetched from the NBP API ✔️
+- ✅ Display the current exchange rates fetched from the NBP API
-- View currency details and historical exchange rates ✔️
+- ✅ View currency details and historical exchange rates
-- Interactive charts showing currency rate changes over the last 30 days ✔️
+- ✅ Interactive charts showing currency rate changes over the last 30 days
-- Date range picker for custom time period analysis ✔️
+- ✅ Date range picker for custom time period analysis
-- Currency converter between PLN and other currencies ✔️
+- ✅ Currency converter between PLN and other currencies
-- Server and client-side conversion with live data ✔️
+- ✅ Server and client-side conversion with live data

+### 🔧 Improvements / Future Enhancements

+This section outlines potential improvements that could be implemented in the project to enhance its functionality, performance, and maintainability:

+- **Improve API Error Handling**: Enhance error handling in terms of UX/UI to give users a clearer understanding when issues occur.
+- **Skeleton Loading State**: Add skeletons or loading indicators when fetching data to improve the user experience.
+- **Leverage Streaming More**: Increase the use of streaming for data fetching, as currently some parts of the content are blocked while waiting for data.
+- **Separate Fetchers into Files**: Move data fetching logic into separate files to adhere to better code organization and separation of concerns.
+- **Testing**: Introduce at least unit tests to ensure code quality and reliability.
+- **API Rate Limiting**: Implement mechanisms to prevent users from spamming the API with too many requests.
+- **Husky for Pre-Commit Hooks**: Use Husky to run linting and Prettier checks on each commit to maintain code style and quality automatically.
+- **Reusable Components**: Add more reusable components (e.g., buttons) to improve maintainability and consistency across the app.

-### Built with
+### 🛠️ Built with

 - **Next.js** (App Router)
 - **React** (with TypeScript)